2023 Conakry prison raid

-On 4 November 2023, armed men raided the Maison Centrale de Conakry prison and broke out former President of Guinea Moussa Dadis Camara and three other officials.
+On 4 November 2023, armed men raided the Maison Centrale de Conakry prison and broke out former President of Guinea Moïse Dadis Camara and three other officials.
 The raid killed nine people and injured six others.

 Camara and two other prisoners were re-arrested hours after the incident.

 Background

 Camara seized power on 23 December in the 2008 Guinean coup d'état, which occurred shortly after the death of former president Lansana Conté.

 In 2009, protests erupted against Camara's junta.
 When protesters gathered at a large stadium, security forces opened fire, killing 157 and injuring over 1,000.

 On 27 September 2022, Camara was imprisoned and tried for the 2009 massacre along with 10 other former military and government officials.

 Prison raid

 At around 0500 GMT, heavily armed men allegedly led by the son of Claude Pivi broke into the Maison Centrale de Conakry prison.
 Gunfire was heard throughout Kaloum as the raid took place.
 The intruders broke out Camara, Pivi, Blaise Goumou, and Moussa Thiégboro Camara.
 Nine people were killed during the raid, including at least three intruders and four members of Guinea's defense force.
 Two people, presumed to be civilians who had been in an ambulance at the time of the raid, also died.
 Six other people were also treated for gunshot wounds.
 The prison was secured by Guinea's military after the raid, and the government stated that the situation was "under control".